VII.L. Staff-Issued Conditional Contracts

 - A. The staff-issued conditional contract will be offered only after the central-level supervisor has researched both sides of the issue.

 - B. A member does not have to sign the staff-issued conditional contract.
 No member shall ever be terminated solely for refusing to sign a staff-issued conditional contract.
-In some cases, signing a staff-issued conditional contract may be beneficial to the member due to either privacy or expediency reasons, but it is always a member’s choice.
+In some cases, signing a staff-issued conditional contract may be beneficial to the member due to either privacy or expediency reasons, but it is always a member’s choice, and their refusal to sign may not be used against them.

 - D. The member shall have a chance to respond to each condition, and may ask that overly ambiguous conditions be rephrased in more specific language.
 The central-level supervisor will make a good- faith effort to honor any requests for clearer language in cases when it is reasonably possible to do so.